-Ref Observation Action Responsibility Priority (High, Medium or Low) clause.
-CI 89 This clause should be expanded to allow tie to undertake: Ongoing monitoring of maintenance (as previously discussed) and maintenance records Provision for maintenance records to be transferred to the next maintainer Please consider David Powell Μ Definitions What is the significance of "and complete" in the context of Infrastructure Maintenance Plan?
-Please advise Sharon Fitzgerald Μ Appendices generally Need to be very clear as to what is being produced (is it fit for the purposes of an ITN) and when it will be available for review and comment prior to completion.
-Please consider carefully providing guidance to bidders David Powell Н Schedule 5 Milestone Payments From a tactical point of view, do tie really want this to be blank in the ITN.
+Ref Observation Action Responsibility Priority (High, Medium or Low) the contract value.
+Suggest that we will not be able to negotiate a longer period than this.
+But will consider with tie.
+Formatted CI 82.7 Not clear who determines the amounts payable under this clause.
+Please address tie to determine the amount.
+Trudi Craggs М Formatted CI 89 This clause should be expanded to allow tie to undertake: Ongoing monitoring of maintenance (as previously discussed) and maintenance records Provision for maintenance records to be transferred to the next maintainer Please consider This is covered by earlier drafting.
+David Powell M Definitions What is the significance of "and complete" in the context of Infrastructure Maintenance Plan?
+Please advise Do you mean Infrastructure Phase.
+Could refer to planned maintenance activities.
+Sharon Fitzgerald M Appendices generally Need to be very clear as to what is being produced (is it fit for the purposes of an ITN) and when it will be available for review and comment prior to completion.
+Please consider carefully providing guidance to bidders Unlear as to what the issue is here.
+David Powell Н Schedule 5 Milestone Payments From a tactical point of view, do tie really want this to be blank in the ITN.
 Shouldn't tie provide some guidance as to what sort of milestones tie would like to pay against.
-Please consider David Powell Н Schedule 6 - below 7.2 and 8 Need to consider how these multipliers fit with the concept that 30% of periodic income only should be at risk Please consider David Powell Μ Schedule 6, Table 1 Table and related decisions outstanding Please address David Powell Μ All other document appears to be template rather than tailored.
+Please consider This will not be a blank.
+David Powell Н Schedule 6 - below 7.2 and 8 Need to consider how these multipliers fit with the concept that 30% of periodic income only should be at risk Please consider To be deloped David Powell М Schedule 6, Table 1 Table and related decisions outstanding Please address David Powell M All other document appears to be template rather than tailored.
 To note only David Powell/ Trudi Craggs Note only